-Total remuneration, tax credits, contribution holidays, and default schemes, these are all area where improvements could be made.
+Total remuneration, tax credits, contribution holidays, and default schemes are areas where improvements could be made.

 Total remuneration is where an employee’s compensation package includes everything rolled into one figure.
 This includes basic pay, your salary, KiwiSaver contributions, and any other benefits.